Polishko/Polishko/README.md

   <a href="https://www.linkedin.com/in/niya-mateeva-yondzhju-phd/" rel="nofollow noreferrer">
     <img src="https://i.stack.imgur.com/gVE0j.png" alt="linkedin"> LinkedIn
   </a> &nbsp;
-- ⚡ Fun fact: When I decided to have a break from academia, one of my best instructors told me that I would get bored eventually and I would be missing the challenge.
-But I think I knew by then, I was never planning to get bored, I was already looking for new challenges!
+- ⚡ Fun fact: When I decided to have a break from academia, one of my best instructors told me that I would get bored eventually and I would miss the challenge.
+But I knew by then, I was never planning to get bored, I was already looking for new challenges!
 <p align="center">
   <img width="550" height="200" src="https://streak-stats.demolab.com?user=Polishko&theme=burnt-neon&hide_border=true">
 </p>